LibrariesHacked/england-librarydata/library-db.md

 ## Convert source data

-The spreadsheet is distributed as an Excel file.
+The spreadsheet is distributed from the Libraries Taskforce as an Excel file.
 To convert that file it was opened in Excel, the rows copied and saved to a new file, and then saved as CSV.

 ## Setup receiving table